 Description of Events

-At 3:00 a.m., Lieutenant-General Chevert and Prince Xavier (aka Comte de Lusace) began a long 8 km march around the Allied left flank through Dahlheim and a wooded area, crossing a small affluent of the Fulda.
+On October 19 around 3:00 a.m., Lieutenant-General Chevert arrived at Dahlheim with the rest of his corps.
+He and Prince Xavier (aka Comte de Lusace) began a long 8 km march around the Allied left flank through a wooded area, crossing a small affluent of the Fulda.

 At dawn, Fitzjames marched to take position to the right of Soubise's Corps.
 Meanwhile, Soubise sent detachments under MM. de Broglie, de Lanion and de Castries.

 Around 4:00 a.m., Broglie, who commanded the French vanguard, realized that the Allies were in full retreat.
 He reconnoitred the plateau of Sandershausen which was now devoid of any enemy troops.
 He crossed the Nieste with the vanguard and skirmished with the Hanoverian Jägers, which were covering the retreat of the Allies, in the vicinity of Landwehrhagen.